ninalopatina/GTDclassifier/README.md

 # GTDclassifier
 # Global Terrorist Attacks Group Name Classifier

 Global Terrorism Database (GTD) is an open-source database including information on terrorist events around the world from 1970 through 2014.
 Some portion of the attacks have not been attributed to a particular terrorist group.
 Original data and information can be found here: http://www.start.umd.edu/gtd/

-In this notebook, I have used location, attack type, weapons used, description of the attack, etc. to build a model that can predict what group may have been responsible for an incident.
+One very exciting application of machine learning is in finding relationships in large datasets that would escape the human eye.
+Random Forest Classifiers (RFC) are supervised ensemble-learning models that perform well with large numbers of classes.
+In this notebook, I have used location, attack type, weapons used, description of the attack, etc. to build an RFC model that can predict what group may have been responsible for an incident.
+An accurate model would provide great utility in attributing terrorist attacks to the responsible groups.

 How to run:
 1) Download data from this github folder or http://www.start.umd.edu/gtd/